 Nidoqueen was again selected by \sleipnir\ for the presence of weak but clearly detected \Fevii\ emission lines, which were confirmed by visual inspection.

-As with Arbok and Sandslash, Nidoqueen was spectroscopically observed by the SDSS-Legacy on MJD~52468 (19~yrs prior to the DESI observation) and as with these other objects, the \Fevii\ emission is seen to be persistent and accompanied by little overall spectral variability other than a somewhat bluer continuum in the DESI spectrum.
+As with Arbok and Sandslash, Nidoqueen was spectroscopically observed by the SDSS-Legacy on MJD~52468 (19~yr prior to the DESI observation) and the \Fevii\ emission is seen to be persistent, accompanied by little overall spectral variability other than a somewhat bluer continuum in the DESI spectrum.
 Additionally, the wider wavelength coverage of the DESI spectrum allows for the detection of \Nev.
-Emission line diagnostics indicate the presence of a narrow-line AGN, given the high strength of the \Oiii\ emission.
+Emission-line diagnostics indicate the presence of a narrow-line AGN, given the high strength of the \Oiii\ emission.
 ATLAS and ZTF photometry shows no signs of significant variability across the time period of observations.

-As with Sandslash, Nidoqueen was further analysed due to its MIR colour being atypical of an AGN, showing a \WOneminusWTwo\ colour of $\sim$~0.3~mag at all epochs.
-Additionally, its NIR colours were not suggestive of the presence of an AGN (see Figure~\ref{fig:NIR_Phot_Diagnostic}).
-As in the case of Sandslash, Nidoqueen's host galaxy also has a somewhat disturbed morphology in the DESI Legacy survey imaging (Figure~\ref{fig:Legacy_Image_Grid}) which may be at least partly responsible for its unusual NIR and MIR colours through mergers or interaction.
-Whilst Nidoqueen is not within the sky-coverage region of LoTSS-DR2, it is not associated with a radio source in either VLA-FIRST or VLASS suggesting its AGN activity is radio-quiet.
+As with Sandslash, Nidoqueen was further analysed owing to its MIR colour being atypical of an AGN, showing a \WOneminusWTwo\ colour of $\sim$~0.3~mag at all epochs.
+Additionally, its NIR colours were not suggestive of the presence of an AGN (see Fig.~\ref{fig:NIR_Phot_Diagnostic}).
+Similar to Sandslash, Nidoqueen's host galaxy has a somewhat disturbed morphology in the DESI Legacy survey imaging (Fig.~\ref{fig:Legacy_Image_Grid}), which may be at least partly responsible for its unusual NIR and MIR colours through mergers or interaction.
+Whilst Nidoqueen is not within the sky-coverage region of LoTSS-DR2, it is not associated with a radio source in either VLA-FIRST or VLASS, suggesting its AGN activity is radio-quiet.

-As with Sandslash, based on the lack of spectroscopic, or photometric evolution we classify Nidoqueen as the result of CrL-AGN activity (albeit from one with unusual MIR colours) rather than being linked to a TDE.
+As with Sandslash, based on the lack of spectroscopic or photometric evolution, we classify Nidoqueen as the result of CrL-AGN activity (albeit from one with unusual MIR colours) rather than being linked to a TDE.